TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 This resolver gets the full current data array at runtime and can either return :php:`NULL` saying "not my job", or return the name of a class that should handle this node.

-An example of this are the Core internal rich text editors.
-Both "ckeditor" and "rtehtmlarea" register a resolver class that are called for node name "text", and if the TCA config enables the editor, and if the user has enabled rich text editing in his user settings, then the resolvers return their own :php:`RichTextElement` class names to render a given text
+An example of this are the `Core`:pn: internal rich text editors.
+Both "ckeditor" and "rtehtmlarea" register a resolver class that are called for node name "text", and if the `TCA`:pn: config enables the editor, and if the user has enabled rich text editing in his user settings, then the resolvers return their own :php:`RichTextElement` class names to render a given text
 field: